Whiskey Basin Collaborative Project

 WHEN DOES THIS HAPPEN?

-The situation assessment will be conducted and finished by the fall of 2018.
-The collaborative workshops will begin in February 2019 and conclude in late winter or early spring.
-The Summit will be held in March 2019.
+The situation assessment was conducted and finished by the fall of 2018 (read this assessment below).
+The collaborative workshops began in February 2019 and conclude in early spring.
+The Summit will be held March 14th.
 Please check our programs-events calendar for specific workshop dates.

 WHAT ARE THE EXPECTED OUTCOMES?